 Cross-cutting marine and maritime scientific and technological knowledge will be addressed to unlock the potential of the seas and oceans across the range of marine and maritime industries, while protecting the environment and adapting to climate change.

-Search for funding opportunities related to aquaculture in the Participant Portal.
+Search for funding opportunities related to aquaculture.